 Be sure you download Python 3 instead of Python 2.

 Python comes with a base set of functions, but most functionality is provided through packages (each containing many functions).
 Each package focuses on different kinds of actions.
+These may also be called libraries, which is a collection of packages.

 The Anaconda distribution (above) comes with the most used and common Data Science packages already installed so you can skip this step.